How do I apply for Financial Aid?

 What if I apply for financial aid past the deadline?

-A: The Financial aid office can still process your application past the deadline but you will be expected to cover all tuition and fees upon their due date and then get reimbursed if you qualify for Financial aid.
+A: The GHC Office of Financial Aid can still process your application past the deadline but you will be expected to cover all tuition and fees upon their due date and then get reimbursed if you qualify for Financial aid.

 Will my financial aid transfer from one school to the other?

 A: If you transfer to another institution during an academic year you will need to add that institution’s school code to your FAFSA as well as contact that institution directly for the required documents for that institution.